harness/developer-hub/docs/platform/shared/subscription-overview.md

-You can quickly and securely manage your Harness subscriptions directly through your [Harness account](https://app.harness.io) at any time, including:
+You can quickly and securely manage your Harness subscriptions directly through your [Harness account](https://app.harness.io).

-* Upgrading your plan.
-* Managing payment details and billing admins.
-* Viewing license usage data.
-* Viewing Harness Cloud build credit usage data.

 :::info